heejuShin/DiscreteMath_PA1/README.md

   #### Fill-a-Pix

-  - multiple solution은 최대 5개까지 출력된다.
+  - multiple solution are printed up to 5.

   #### Numbrix